 These are NOT included in Microsoft Windows updates - you may need to update them manually

-Lately, there's been some particularly nasty 'ransomware' attacks.
+Particularly nasty 'ransomware' attacks are increasing rapidly.
 This form of malware encrypts your data and brings up a message asking you to transfer money to pay for your data to be restored.
 What do you think your chances are?
 Back up your important data onto a flash drive or portable hard drive.

 Is anyone still using Windows XP?
-Microsoft will no longer provide security updates after April next year.
-You can be certain that any vulnerabilities that are patched by Microsoft in Vista, Windows7 and 8 will be checked to see if they are present in Windows XP so if you use XP after April next year, you will be a sitting duck for net nasties.
+Microsoft no longer provide security updates.
+You can be certain that any vulnerabilities that are patched by Microsoft in later operating system versions will be checked to see if they are present in older versions so staying on unsupported operating systems makes you a sitting duck for net nasties.

 Related Security Posts